'

 Getting the Right Attendees

-Most conferences are very structured with each presentation, talk and round-table allotted a time slot and location well in advance.
+Most conferences are very structured, with each presentation, talk and roundtable allotted a time slot and location well in advance.
 The talks will be meticulously planned and the format of the day largely set in stone.
-Unconferences are not like this at all and not everyone will be familiar with the format or practicalities of an Unconference so it’s important that you give them prior warning and plenty of informative tips.
+Unconferences are not like this at all, although it is a good idea to set a theme for the event, or potentially a few themes to explore throughout the day.

 Make them aware of the following points to help them prepare:

-• Reassure session hosts to not take it personally if no-one attends their session
+• Reassure session hosts to not take it personally if no one attends their session

-• It’s important that session hosts stick to the timetable and don’t let their sessions over run – remind them to be aware of those waiting for the next session
+• It’s important that session hosts stick to the timetable and don’t let their sessions overrun – remind them to be aware of those waiting for the next session

-Setting Up
+Setting up

 Rooms